 Team-up Take-Part: “Get Active” Befriending

 For many, joining a group or getting back outside for the first time can be a daunting task.
 Not knowing what to do or where to go – or not having anyone to go with – puts many people off.
 But that’s where our volunteers come in!

 Within a befriending pair, the volunteer provides an hour of 1-to-1 support each week for 6 months.
-Befriender and befriendee embark on a journey of trying a new activity, providing mutual motivation, support and, above all, companionship.
+Befriender and befriendee embark on a journey of trying a new activity, providing mutual motivation, support and, above all, good company.
 The activity you choose is completely up to you and your Team-Up Take-Part partner: you could do anything from a walk in the park to playing frisbee, to dance classes or yoga – there’s no right or wrong, so long as you get something out of it.

 For some, the word ‘sports’ might bring back bitter memories of rainy PE lessons, but we’re determined to change this.
 Getting outside and active has so many benefits for our mental and physical health, which we think everyone should be able to enjoy.
 That’s why Team-Up Take-Part is open to all, no matter your ability or your age.

 If you’re interested in joining the programme or becoming a volunteer Team-Up befriender, send an email to email@example.com, or call us on 020 7231 7845.
 We’ll be in touch to have an introductory talk, and to learn more about you and your interests.

 Delivering Team-Up Take-Part during the COVID-19 pandemic:

 We are committed to delivering Team-Up Take-Part in a safe and sustainable way:

 - We will follow government guidance and regulations to ensure the safety of both our volunteers and service users and, where feasible, maintain the social distancing guidelines;